Best posts made by bharath.yadavally

 -

-RE: Manually verifying a JWT
+RE: Manually verifying a JWTposted in Q&A

 @dan Now I am able to validate the token using RS256.

-to jwt token when generated first time by fusionauth.I previously used auth0 where we can add a js script like lambda functions to add custom parameters to jwt.
+But, trying to figure out how can I add a user statusACTIVEorINACTIVEto jwt token when generated first time by fusionauth.I previously used auth0 where we can add a js script like lambda functions to add custom parameters to jwt.
 Is something I could do with fusionauth?

 -

-RE: Manually verifying a JWT
+RE: Manually verifying a JWTposted in Q&A

 @dan I forgot how I created my key at first place, imported a new one and using private key which I generated.